What is Minnesota known for? 30 things you didn’t know!

 The MN State Fair

-The Scandinavian heritage of many Minnesotans
+Scandinavian heritage

 This heritage is celebrated throughout the state with festivals, museums, and cultural events.